Join Closed Beta

 Applying a profile: When you tap Apply on a profile, TokForge loads those exact settings, switches backends if needed, unloads the current model, and reloads it with the new configuration.
 You return to chat automatically with the profile active.

+Export/Import: Benchmark results and configuration profiles are exportable as JSON for cross-device sharing and fleet analysis.
 Deduplication ensures imported results don't create duplicates if the exact same configuration was already benchmarked locally.

 Benchmark Cards & Sharing